Excerpts from a Beth David publication from the early 1960s:

 By December 1915, the Hebrew Brothers Association was affluent enough to purchase the house on Susquehanna Street from Mr. Samuel Pierson, and the original mortgage was held by Mr. Abraham Pierson.
 For many years the congregation went without the services of a religious functionary, engaging various Chazonim for the High Holydays alone.

 The size of the holiday congregation grew so that it could not be accommodated in the single room at Susquehanna Street, and various halls were rented for these occasions.
 By 1929, the congregation had far outgrown the meager quarters on Susquehanna Street.
-A Building Committee composed of William Lieber, Isadore Melamed, Jacob Weissman, Joseph Bittman, and Ben Sall arranged for the purchase of a four family house at 53 Carroll Street (picture at right).
-The synagogue on Carroll Street was completed after many struggles in 1930.
+A Building Committee composed of William Lieber, Isadore Melamed, Jacob Weissman, Joseph Bittman, and Ben Sall arranged for the purchase of a four family house at 53 Carroll Street.
+The synagogue on Carroll Street pictured below was completed after many struggles in 1930.
 In July of 1931, the name of the Association was formally changed to United Hebrew Brothers Congregation.
 Despite this attempt at a new measure of formality, the synagogue on Carroll Street was always known as “the little Shul.”
 In September of 1931, the first affiliate of the congregation came into being, the Ladies’ Auxiliary.

 In May of 1956, a new chapter in our synagogue’s history was begun.
 Demonstrating a new effort to revitalize the congregation and to rebuild Orthodox Judaism in the community, the congregation decided to change its name to Beth David Synagogue.
 With the change of name, a new spirit and a new zeal became evident.
 At a rapid pace, many innovations were effected.
 A Hebrew school was organized, Sunday School classes met in the synagogue building, the Ladies’ Auxiliary became the Sisterhood, and more decorous and dignified services were conducted.
 The status of Beth David Synagogue and of orthodoxy grew measurably over a brief period.